Request a Consultation

 Digital twins create real-time models of insured assets, offering predictive insights.
 For example, insurers will be able to detect potential risks in a property’s structural integrity before damage occurs.

-Insurance Digital Framework
+Digital Framework for Insurance

-In Claims Management, these replicas will allow for virtual inspections during claims processing, saving time and costs.
+In claims management, these replicas will allow for virtual inspections during claims processing, saving time and costs.

 For fraud management, digital twins utilize continuous IoT data streams to recreate the damage environment post-claim, helping insurers assess the legitimacy of claims.

 Implications: By reducing physical site visits and leveraging predictive analytics and IoT data, insurers will be able to achieve significant cost savings while enhancing customer trust through proactive solutions.
+A recent industry report states that 75% of insurance companies expect to reduce costs by at least 10% by 2030 from digital transformation initiatives.

 Harness New-Age Technology Trends to Drive Growth